nzue-wow/Lernperiode_7/readme.md

 ## 21.11

-- [ ] Add delete Button, and also limit the numbers of favorites
+- [x] Add delete Button, and also limit the numbers of favorites
-- [ ] Improve readability of the lyrics
+- [x] Improve readability of the lyrics
 - [ ] Make the sharing button work(share on social media, whatsapp or export lyrics as text file.
 - [ ] Remember last searches and allow quick reloading of lyrics.

+✍️ Today I did...
+(50-100 Wörter)
+Today I added a delete Button to each favorite so yo can remove saved songs indivvvidually.
+I also set a limit of five favortes, wich prevents the list from getting too long.
+Alos i improved the readability of the lyrics by adjusting the styling, making the test more clearer.